EJOOSTEROP/mimodast/readme.md

 This file can for example be edited to change the period or minimum earthquake magnitude selected when getting data from USGS.
 Search the file for `name: stg_usgs` and review the fews lines following, especially the settings for `starttime` and `minmagnitude`.

+Meltano can be used to invoke many of the tools.
+For example the following command preforms the tests defined in dbt: `meltano invoke dbt-duckdb:test`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>